-Inter-war obsessive, Art Deco hoarder, and photographer Philip Butler has set out to document the remains of Great Britain’s inter-war architecture.
-Amongst these ageing structures lie what is left of the country’s first faltering steps into the Modernist architectural movement.
+Worcestershire based photographer Philip Butler ARPS (b.
+1980) has set out to document the remains of Great Britain’s inter-war architecture.
+Amongst these ageing structures lie what is left of the country’s first steps into the Modernist movement.
 Often in need of sympathetic renovation, occasionally on the brink of demolition, but increasingly seen as important pieces of our heritage, Philip has been capturing what is left of ‘yesterday’s future’ while it remains standing.

 Philip lives in Great Malvern, Worcestershire with his wife and two young daughters.

 For enquiries regarding prints, image licences, commissions or anything else, please use the below email, or @artdecomagpie on twitter.